hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

     validatorApp.remoteParticipant.dars.upload("dars/directory-service-0.1.0.dar")

+12. If you have not already done so, while trying out the insecure setup.
+Follow the steps for :ref:`configuring the wallet UI <configuring-wallet-ui>` and :ref:`configuring the directory UI <configuring-directory-ui>`.
+For the next steps, the occurences of ``TARGET_CLUSTER`` in the ``config.js`` files should have been replaced and the JSON API should be running.

-12. Modify the ``auth`` section in your wallet web UI configuration at ``web-uis/wallet/config.js`` with the following block, manually replacing variables with values described below:
+13. Modify the ``auth`` section in your wallet web UI configuration at ``web-uis/wallet/config.js`` with the following block, manually replacing variables with values described below:

   ::